 By itself, a physical dependence can be dangerous.
 However, with help from your doctor, you can manage it and avoid any problems.
 Every year, millions of people successfully manage their dependence on painkillers.

 Addicted people are not just physically dependent on painkillers.
 They also have a deep psychological need to take these medications.
 Combined with physical dependence, this need sets the stage for compulsive drug-seeking behavior.

 This behavior is involuntary.
 It signals a loss of control over your use of painkillers.
-That loss of control may or may not seem obvious to you or other people.
+That loss of control may or may not seem obvious to you or others.
 Nevertheless, it is considered a classic hallmark of addiction.

 The Basics of Painkiller Addiction Treatment

 Effective treatment often involves the use of medication.
 There are medication options available to help you detox from painkillers.
+Your withdrawal symptoms will be monitored and managed by addiction treatment specialists.
 In addition, there are options available to help you avoid relapsing.
 Many people addicted to painkillers also receive psychotherapy.
 This therapy helps you recover from the mental aspects of addiction.
 It also helps you break free of behavior that supports addiction.

 Women’s Painkiller Addiction Rehab

 Women often benefit from gender-specific painkiller rehab.
 Why?
 Women tend to abuse painkillers for different reasons than men.
 These reasons include such things as:

 - The death of a close loved one

 - The stress of home and work responsibilities